raphaelDuff/udacity-fsd-proj-capstone/README.md

   *   Replace `user`, `password`, and `database_name` with your PostgreSQL credentials.
   *   `host.docker.internal` is used to connect to your host's postgresql running in your machine if you are running in docker desktop.
 If you are running your postgresql in a docker container, you must use the container name or ip address in this enviroment variable.

-3.  **Deployment to Render:**

-    *   Create a Render account.
-    *   Connect your GitHub repository.
-    *   Render will automatically build and deploy your application.
-    *   Set the `DATABASE_URL` environment variable in the Render dashboard.

 ## Authentication and RBAC